-There are 2 volunteer counsellors in every cabin of 8 - 10 campers (recommended ratio in Ontario is 1 counsellor to a maximum of 10 campers for this age group).
+There is one volunteer counsellors in every cabin of 8-10 campers (recommended ratio in Ontario/BC is 1 counsellor to a maximum of 10 campers for this age group).
 There are additional volunteers and Camp staff who help facilitate activities.
 All volunteers have undergone a Vulnerable Sector Criminal Record Check.

 4. My daughter is on the waiting list, when will we know if she can attend?

 An email will be sent to everyone on the waiting list 2 weeks before camp confirming their enrollment.

 5. My daughter’s best friend is coming to camp too!
 Can they be placed in the same cabin?

 Yes!
 Each camper may select up to two friends whom they wish to be grouped with.
 We try to discourage placing more than three friends together as it can limit diversity and creativity.

 6. When is the boat ride?

 Approximately 7 am on Saturday September 17th.
 We will escort the girls on a private water taxi to the island!

 7. Do I send my daughter on an empty stomach?